agodwinp/R-snippets/README.md

 ## Usage

-To use this code, either copy and paste the code from the file, or download the `read_csv.R` file locally and use the R code within your own notebooks or scripts.
+To use this code, either copy and paste the code from the file, or download the respective file above and use the R code within your own notebooks or scripts.

 ## Authors
 - Arun Godwin Patel